pedroh715/gestbov-frontend/README.md

-Management software to assist farmers.

-- for my TCC of high school.
+Frontend of management software to assist farmers for my TCC of high school.